hashicorp/terraform-provider-hcp/docs/data-sources/packer_image.md

 page_title: "Data Source hcp_packer_image - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  The Packer Image data source iteration gets the most recent iteration (or build) of an image, given an iteration id.
+  The Packer Image data source iteration gets the most recent iteration (or build) of an image, given an iteration id or a channel.
 ---

 # hcp_packer_image (Data Source)

-The Packer Image data source iteration gets the most recent iteration (or build) of an image, given an iteration id.
+The Packer Image data source iteration gets the most recent iteration (or build) of an image, given an iteration id or a channel.

 ## Example Usage